x-square/analytics/23-07-research-terms.md

     - What happens during user experiences
         - **Descriptive metrics** give detailed information about how users behave and how well a system performs.
 For example, waiting time shows how long users wait for a response or service.
 Average time spent indicates the typical duration users stay on a website or perform actions.
 Website errors measure how often users encounter issues while navigating.
 Website visits count how many times users access the site, and usage metrics track how users interact with the product.
 Page visits show how many pages users view on the site.
 These metrics provide straightforward data without interpretation, helping us understand user actions and system usage clearly.
     - What user feels about their experience
-        - **Perception metrics** measure how customers think and feel about their experiences.
+        - **Perceptive metrics** measure how customers think and feel about their experiences.
 Factors like messages or music during a wait can influence how they perceive the waiting time.
 Metrics such as customer satisfaction and system usability scale gather subjective feedback to understand the overall customer experience and loyalty.
 By capturing these perceptions, businesses can identify areas for improvement and enhance the overall user experience.
     - What user does as a result of their experience
         - **Outcome metrics** are measurements that evaluate how users behave after their experience with a product or service such as sales revenue, reduction in customer complains or return on investment.
 They help understand how users interact with the interface, achieve their goals efficiently and effectively and take actions like making purchases or becoming loyal customers.
 - Business metrics